inducer/pycuda/doc/source/driver.rst

     `None`, it defaults to the current context's device's compute capability.
     If `code` is `None`, it will not be specified.

     `cache_dir` gives the directory used for compiler caching.
-It has a sensible per-user default.
-If it is set to `False`, caching is disabled.
+If `None` then `cache_dir` is taken to be :envvar:`PYCUDA_CACHE_DIR` if set or a sensible per-user default.
+If passed as `False`, caching is disabled.

+    If the environment variable :envvar:`PYCUDA_DISABLE_CACHE` is set to any value then caching is disabled.
+This preference overrides any value of `cache_dir` and can be used to disable caching globally.

     This class exhibits the same public interface as :class:`pycuda.driver.Module`, but does not inherit from it.